Self-Transcendence Part I

 The first, just skim the surface and be moved, or at least entertained, stimulated, and maybe inspired.
 The second, to go a little deeper and ask, and possibly answer, a question or two, at least to one’s satisfaction, and third, to go even deeper than that and see things that change you forever, things you can’t unsee, things that make you understand why some would prefer to just skim the surface.
 Few take the third option.
 It’s too real.

 A good description would be to say that it’s realer than real.
-In fact, that's phrase I like to use to describe and define the great art of the West, that it is realer than real.
+In fact, that's the phrase I like to use to describe the great literature of the West, that it is realer than real.
 Hamlet, a personal favorite, comes irresistably to mind.

 Be that as it may, most people avoid both questions and the realer than real because they might acquire a knowledge about life in general, and themselves in particular, that they simply do not want to have, at all - ever.